Clathrus columnatus: Description

 The fruit body, or receptaculum, of Clathrus columnatus consists of two to five (usually four) spongy vertical columns, which are separate where they arise from the volva, but joined at the top in an arch.
 The columns are joined in pairs; the opposite pairs are joined by a short and broad arch similar in structure to the columns.
 The columns, which are narrower at the base than above, are reddish-orange above and yellowish-pink below.
 Young specimens have the fruit body compressed into the small interior space of an "egg", which consists of a peridium that is surrounded by a gelatinous layer that encloses the compressed fruiting body.
 The egg, usually gray or grayish-brown, typically reaches diameters of 3 to 5 cm before the columns grow.
 The volva remains at the base of the fruit body as a thick, loose, whitish sack.
 The mycelial cords found at the base of the volva are made of two types of tissues: a central bundle of fine hyphae that extend in a longitudinal direction, and an outer cortical layer of coarser hyphae that form a loose but highly interwoven structure.
 Full-grown columns can extend to 5 to 8 cm above the ground, a location that optimizes spore dispersal.
 The fetid-smelling gleba, the spore-bearing mass, is smeared on the upper inner surface of the columns.

-The spores are elliptical, smooth, and have dimensions of 3.5–5 by 2–2.5 µm.
+The spores are elliptical, smooth, and have dimensions of 3.5–5 by 2–2.5 μm.
 They have thin walls, and are covered by a transparent envelope.

-Edibility

-The words of William Gilson Farlow, published in 1890, serve as a warning to those who might be inclined to consume Clathrus columnatus: "The odor of fully grown specimens of the order Phalloidea is so repulsive that the question as to their poisonous character when eaten by men has often been the subject of experiment."
-Farlow described two cases of poisoning, one involving a young girl "who ate a small piece of the fungus, and was seized with violent convulsions followed by loss of speech and a deep sleep lasting 52 hours"; the other case involved hogs that ate the fungus found in patches in oak woods, and died 12–15 hours later.
-Despite this early report of poisoning, Orson K. Miller, Jr. notes that the taste of the egg is mild, and lists the species as edible.